wittrockscode/rockets.nut/README.md

 ## Funtions

-All functions have an optional argument `parameters`, where you can set the properties of the rocket by passing it as a table with any of these values:
+Both rocket spawning functions have an optional argument `parameters`, where you can set the properties of the rocket by passing it as a table with any of these values:
 | Name | Type | Description |
 |--|--|--|
 | speed | float | Rocket speed |